bearpits + landmines

 I have had plans for a roadside pianola, protest songs, a woman from Holland called Leander in a bear costume setting up house in the park, a bushcraft fire lighting contest, a really long fusewire burning down the side of the motorway (we tried it but it was too damp), a line of Kelly kettles smoking offering tea, unfit parents cycling on fitness bikes set around the playground, as there’s no liberty in looking after kids… but it became clear that the difficulty of doing anything in public space was so bureaucratic that it might be relevant to retreat to the virtual world, soon to be more omnipresent than “offline activity” (life i guess) ?
 During a fruitful conversation, in Whitstable, the notion of a computer game on a phone came up again.
 I was fascinated by how smartphones occupy and provide mini spaces of time in the daily whirl.

 The game was made with the expertise and skills of Mudlark.
 In it players become a bear riding a customised bicycle through the tarmac circuit of the Cyclopark, or perhaps just an imaginary landscape.
 Within this undulating, dystopian environment players speed through a number of pitfalls, obstacles and hazards, which they must negotiate in order to keep moving and maintain their energy levels.
 These challenges exist alongside random encounters with characters some of whom have already appeared on site, live.
 There are bearpits, with ranting bears and the sounds of parliament.
 Along the journey totems (water bottles, books, a peanut…) can be collected, which impart energy to the biker, and there are landmines where all can be lost.
-The game is currently hosted online by Fiona Boundy/Artlands.
+The game was initially hosted online by Fiona Boundy/Artlands.

 There were two yurts (something tent like became important after considering and rejecting the idea of a permanent structure- thanks to all the architects for your time), like the tents of an army or a circus, one white – a kind of foyer – and the black space of the Bearpit cinema yurt.
 Electric Pedals screened “The Bear That Wasn’t”, a 1930’s film about capitalism and a bear after some of “The Bicycle Thieves” on a rainy saturday in the town centre.
 The game has been tested in the yurt in May 2012 at the Cyclopark’s Launch.
 Here cyclist/actors performed particular rants as they traversed the park amongst the crowd.